Jeremy enjoys gaming when not helping manage the college he graduated from.

 Green has several instant and sorcery options to remove artifacts or enchantments, one of my favorite being Deconstruct.
 It costs three mana to simply destroy a targeted artifact, but then it adds three green mana to your pool—meaning you basically cast it for free!

-Heck, your mana might have actually improved since Deconstruct can take up to two colorless mana in its costs but provides three green, preparing you for green-demanding spells like Primalcrux.
+Heck, your mana might have actually improved since Deconstruct can take up to two colorless mana in its cost (perhaps from Sol Ring) but provides three green, preparing you for green-demanding spells like Primalcrux.

 9. Mwonvuli Acid-Moss

-In many ways, Magic games are races to see who can gather enough mana to play their big spells first.
+In many games, Magic duels are races to see who can gather enough mana to play their big spells first.
 To that end, Mwonvuli Acid-Moss offers two great effects.
 First, it's a rare a valued land-destroyer, sending any targeted land to the graveyard, and it also lets you play a forest from your deck onto the field tapped.

 Your opponent's down a land, and you're up one; you'll be casting your game-changers while they scramble to catch up.
 Plus, since your land came from your library, your hand size doesn't decrease and you're ready to annihilate your foe with sheer mana advantage.